FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/01_first_project_setup.rst

 .. _first_project_setup:
 #####################################
-Setting up your first fastIoT Project
+Setting up your first FastIoT Project
 #####################################

 There are some basics steps to follow to create your first project